 At Annfield Plain Junior School, we aim to make learning in English engaging and enjoyable.
-All children will have experience in the following areas in English: speaking and listening; reading; writing; grammar, spelling and punctuation; as well as handwriting.
+The teaching of English includes: speaking and listening; reading; writing; grammar, spelling and punctuation; as well as handwriting.
 Children are encouraged to communicate their ideas through writing and speaking which includes: drama, performance, creative writing, poetry and prose.
 Children’s work is celebrated both in school through display and out of school on the school website, through publications and competitions.

 Reading is a life skill and an integral part of English teaching; it is taught both discretely and with opportunities for reading throughout the curriculum.
-School uses consistent strategies to teach reading skills and fluency, in order to develop a deeper understanding of the purpose and meaning of a range of fiction and non-fiction texts, as well as develop a reading age which will support pupils to access the age-related curriculum.
+School uses consistent strategies to teach reading skills and fluency, in order to develop a deeper understanding of the purpose and meaning of a range of fiction and non-fiction texts, as well as developing fluency to ensure each pupil’s reading age ensures they are able to access the age-related curriculum.

 Pupils in all classes read a class novel each term, which includes both classic novels and novels with specific links to cross-curricular work.
 In June, all classes spend a creative literacy fortnight exploring and producing work around a book.
 Each term the whole school delivers work through an “Enjoy and Achieve Week”,where pupils all read the same book/texts, enjoy visitors (storyteller, magician, illustrator/author, drama teacher), produce writing, take part in maths and science challenges.
 In 2018-19 the autumn theme was: “Our Amazing Planet” with visits from storyteller and author Adam Bushnell, the Environmental Agency and artist Susan Warlock.
 In spring the theme was “The Circus” with visits from illustrator & author Liz Million and circus skills workshops from Bell & Bullock.
 In summer the theme was “Detective Cluedo: solving mysteries” with a visit from Yorkshire Trails to investigate clue writing.
 Themes vary and often involve the production of a whole school publication, such as education trail leaflets around the village, “Our Community, Our Responsibility” and “When I Grow Up -The World Of Work” publications.